The Rise and Fall of a White Collar Hooligan

 The Rise and Fall of a White Collar Hooligan is a 2012 British crime film directed by Paul Tanter and starring Nick Nevern, Simon Phillips, Rita Ramnani, and Billy Murray.

 Plot

-An unemployed football fanatic named Mike Jacobs (played by Nick Nevern) becomes a major credit card fraudster and gangster.
+An unemployed football fanatic named Mike Jacobs becomes a major credit card fraudster and gangster.
 The movie depicts the lifestyles of luxury, frivolous spending and violent reprisals of its criminal underworld.
-Alongside the main character is Mike's old friend named Eddie (played by Simon Phillips) who introduces Mike into the business of the fraud.
-There is also the portrayal of Mike's girlfriend Katie (played by Rita Ramnani) who is faithful to Mike but not supportive of Mike's choice of lifestyle.
+Alongside the main character is Mike's old friend named Eddie who introduces Mike into the business of the fraud.
+There is also the portrayal of Mike's girlfriend Katie who is faithful to Mike but not supportive of Mike's choice of lifestyle.